davidacm/EnhancedPhoneticReading/readme.md

 * Enable delayed descriptions for characters: this check enables or disables the add-on.
 * Delay to announce  character descriptions (in ms): the time the add-on waits to speak the description for the read character.
 You can't set it greater than 20000 ms.

+This add-on has a script that lets you toggle the delayed descriptions status.
+You can assign a command or gesture in speech category in the  NVDA input gestures dialog.